 2. Set your space up to be cozy, in whatever way that means for your little one:

 - Tummy time mat with a mirror attached for infants

 - Cozy blanket and pillow for your one-year-old

 - For us, it was all about the pillows and snuggly plush.

-- For birth to one or two-years-old, use visually contrasting colors to draw and keep their attention.
+- Use visually contrasting colors for young children, especially one or two-year-olds, to both draw and keep their attention.

 - Calming jars that are glued shut are a great accent for visual stimuli for all ages.

 - Include things that little hands can safely explore - squishy or crinkly toys, stress balls, soft busy books, hedgehog balls, busy boards, blocks, and weighted toys.